MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 > Failed to pull image "\<acrname>.azurecr.io/\<repository\:tag>": [rpc error: code = Unknown desc = failed to pull and unpack image "\<acrname>.azurecr.io/\<repository\:tag>": failed to resolve reference "\<acrname>.azurecr.io/\<repository\:tag>": failed to authorize: failed to fetch oauth token: **unexpected status: 401 Unauthorized**

-A number of solutions can help you resolve this error, subject to the following constraints:
+Several solutions can help you resolve this error, subject to the following constraints:

 - Solutions [2][cause1-solution2], [3][cause1-solution3], and [4][cause1-solution4] are applicable only to [AKS clusters that use a service principal](/azure/aks/kubernetes-service-principal).